PRX/beta.prx.org/README.md

 #### Compiled
 Because of the nature of optimizations which need to take place when serving rich web applications, this project has a build process which performs these optimizations before and during deployment.

 Most of this process is handled by Gulp.
-During development, gulp continuously `build`s the project and runs the tests to ensure that they continue to pass.
-On the integration server, after these tests have passed, those assets are further compressed and optimized (`compile`d) and the same tests are executed against the new assets.
-During deployment, assets are `compile`d and tested on the deployment server.
+During development, gulp continuously builds the project and runs the tests to ensure that they continue to pass.
+On the integration server, after these tests have passed, those assets are further compressed and optimized (compiled) and the same tests are executed against the new assets.
+During deployment, assets are compiled and tested on the deployment server.
 Deployments fail if these tests do not pass.

 #### Dependencies
 Dependencies on libraries are handled using `npm` and dependencies on browser packages are handled using `bower`.
 NPM will automatically invoke bower correctly as part of the `npm install` process.

 #### Testing
-This project should be well unit tested.
+This project should have well-written unit tests.
 There are (fairly low) code coverage requirements on the suites that will cause them to fail integration if they are not met.
 Tests are written with Jasmine.

 End to End tests are useful but because they are coupled to both the frontend and backend simultaneously they can largely be ignored for the time being.
 A solution is being devised that will more fully work to continuously integrate this process.